 I use a audio modulator made by the user Reaching (Martin Ebbefeld) from 4hv.org.

-For sound input I use a cheap children’s keyboard from a toy store, its far from perfect for the job, especially because its waveform is highly distorted and its not clean tones but seems to involve a lot of modulation inside it to simulate different instruments.
+For sound input I use a cheap children’s keyboard from a toy store.
+Its far from perfect for the job, especially because its waveform is highly distorted.
+It does not deliver clean tones ,but seems to involve a lot of modulation inside it to simulate different instruments.
 But its cheap and expendable.

 Watch the film and look at the schematics for more about the audio modulation.